Ally Is Trading At A Discount To Book Value

 As seen in the table above, considering multiple metrics such as P/E, P/TBV, and P/B, Ally presents upsides for each.
 However, as stated before, these share prices were the result of a somewhat unique public comparable set, and alternative methods should be used.

 Assuming the company retains its dividend policy despite the impending recession, we could value Ally Financial using the Dividend Discount Model, which discounts the dividends at the expected return instead of discounting the free cash flows at the weighted average cost of capital.
 In 2020, I assumed Ally will issue $0 dividends given the current economic climate.
 In 2021, I assumed Ally would match its 2019 dividend amount.
-Afterwards, I assumed the company would grow its dividends in line with the historical dividend growth trend.
+Afterward, I assumed the company would grow its dividends in line with the historical dividend growth trend.
 This yields an implied share price of $22.82, or an upside of 90.5%.

 Figure 17, Dividend Discount Model and Cost of Equity Calculation.